 Ever wondered why your dishwasher smells?
 Here’s what you can do to fix a smelly dishwasher.

-ENERGY STAR uses its combined energy factor in its rankings of dryers.
-The CEF is the quotient of an 8.45-pound test load for standard dryers and 3 pounds for compact dryers, divided by the sum of the appliances energy usage while it's idle and when it's running.
+ENERGY STAR uses combined energy factor (CEF) in its rankings of dryers.
+The CEF is the quotient of an 8.45/100-lb. test load for standard dryers and three pounds for compact dryers, divided by the sum of the appliance’s energy usage while it’s idle and when it’s running.

-- Samsung DV6800 — 4 cubic feet, 24-inch heat pump dryer with Smart Care, which means you can troubleshoot problems straight from your smartphone.
-It has an estimated annual energy use of 145 kWh a year and has a CEF of 5.85.
+- Samsung DV6800: Four cubic feet, 24-inch heat pump dryer with Smart Care, which means you can troubleshoot problems from your smartphone.
+It has an estimated annual energy use of 145 kWh and a CEF of 5.85.
 Buy it now at Samsung.

-- Blomberg DHP24412W — 4.1 cubic feet heat pump ventless dryer.
-Amazon reviewers report that the dryer takes a little longer but it's one of the most energy efficient dryers out there.
+- Blomberg DHP24412W: A 4-1/10 cubic feet heat pump ventless dryer.
+Amazon reviewers report this dryer takes a little longer but it’s one of the most energy efficient out there.
 It has a CEF of 5.7 and will use an estimated 149 kWh per year.
 Buy it now on Amazon.

-- Asko T208H.W.U. — 31-gallon drum with anti-crease ability.
-It has a CEF number of 4.5 and an estimated annual energy use of 189 kWh per year.
+- Asko T208H.W.U.: A 31-gallon drum with anti-crease ability.
+It has a CEF of 4.5 and an estimated annual energy use of 189 kWh.
 Buy it now at Askona.

-- Electrolux EFLW427 — This Electrolux model uses the least amount of energy among the ENERGY STAR certified washers with just 60 kWh/yr.
-It's a little smaller with just 4.3 cubic feet of volume and its annual water usage is 4,059 gallons a year.
-The Electrolux washer ranges in price from $793-$869.
+- Electrolux EFLW427: This uses the least energy among ENERGY STAR certified washers, 60 kWh/yr.
+It’s a little smaller at 4-3/10 cubic feet, and its annual water usage is 4,059 gallons a year.
+The Electrolux washer ranges from $793-$869.
 Buy it now at The Home Depot.

-There is no ENERGY STAR label for residential ovens, ranges or microwaves but it does rate commercial ovens.
-You have to consider the platform you want to cook on before you start to think about energy efficiency.
-Convection ovens are about as efficient as they come and will typically use 20 percent less energy than a standard oven.
-Self-cleaning ovens rate a little better in terms of efficiency because they come insulated.
+There is no ENERGY STAR label for residential ovens, ranges or microwaves, though it does rate commercial ovens.
+Consider the platform you want to cook on before thinking about energy efficiency.
+Convection ovens are as efficient as they come and typically use 20 percent less energy than a standard oven.
+Self-cleaning ovens rate a little better in efficiency because they come insulated.

 Energy consumption can vary because of cookware.
-A warped pot on the range could use 50 percent more energy to boil water than a perfectly shaped pot.
-Then in the oven, copper bottom pans heat up faster than regular pans.
+A warped pot on the range could use 50 percent more energy to boil water than a perfectly-shaped pot.
+In the oven, copper-bottom pans heat up faster than regular pans.
 Additionally, glass or ceramic dishes are more conductive than metal pans.

 Greenest Electric Ovens

-- Samsung NE58F9710WS — Consumer Reports rated these double oven electric ranges the highest.
+- Samsung NE58F9710WS: Consumer Reports rated this double oven electric range the highest.
 It features five cooktop elements, glass touch controls and dual convection for even cooking.
 But it now on Amazon.

-- LG LDE4415ST — This electric oven has 7.3 cubic feet, an infrared grill system and is stainless steel.
+- LG LDE4415ST: This stainless steel electric oven runs 7-3/10 cubic feet with an infrared grill system.
 Buy it now on Amazon.

-- Samsung NE59J7850WS — Samsung touts this oven as the only double oven with a warming drawer, which could come in handy.
-You can also cook at two different temperatures.
+- Samsung NE59J7850WS: Samsung touts this as the only double oven with a warming drawer, which could come in handy.
+You can also cook at different temperatures.
 Buy it now on Amazon.

 Greenest Gas Ovens

-- LG Signature LUTD4919SN — LG claims that its infrared heating will cut 20 minutes off cooking time and you can cook two dishes at different temperatures.
+- LG Signature LUTD4919SN: LG claims its infrared heating will cut 20 minutes off cooking time, and you can cook two dishes at different temperatures.
 Consumer Reports ranked it No. 1 in its gas and dual-fuel 30-inch double ovens.
 Buy it now on Amazon.

-- Samsung NY58J9850WS — This oven has a total of 5.8 cubic feet and comes with a warming drawer as well.
-It ranked No. 2 in the gas and dual-fuel 30-inch double ovens category by Consumer Reports.
+- Samsung NY58J9850WS: This oven goes 5-8/10 cubic feet and comes with a warming drawer.
+Consumer Reports rated it second among gas and dual-fuel 30-inch double ovens.
 Buy it now on Amazon.

-- GE PGB980ZEJSS — Consumer Reports ranked this as No. 3 on its list of gas and dual-fuel double ovens.
+- GE PGB980ZEJSS: No. 3 in the Consumer Reports gas- and dual-fuel rankings.
 Buy it now on Amazon.

 Greenest Induction Ovens

-- GE Profile PHS930SLSS — This stainless steel 30-inch induction oven has 5.3 cubic feet of capacity and built-in Wi-Fi that allows you to monitor it from anywhere when your smartphone is connected.
+- GE Profile PHS930SLSS: This stainless steel 30-inch induction oven provides 5-3/10 cubic feet of capacity.
+Built-in WiFi allows you to monitor it from anywhere when your smartphone is connected.
 Buy it now on Amazon.

-- Kenmore Elite 95073 — This Kenmore induction range has 6.1 cubic feet of capacity and a 2-4-hour self-cleaning cycle.
+- Kenmore Elite 95073: This Kenmore induction range gives 6-1/10 cubic feet of capacity and a two-to-four-hour self-cleaning cycle.
 Induction ovens are a great way to save on energy.
 Buy it now at Sears.

-- LG LSE4617ST — LG's induction oven has 6.3 cubic feet of capacity, easy clean technology and SmoothTouch glass controls.
+- LG LSE4617ST: LG’s induction oven has 6-3/10 cubic feet of capacity, easy clean technology and SmoothTouch glass controls.
 Buy it now on Amazon.

-- Liebherr MRB3000 — This Liebherr model comes with 15 cubic feet of capacity and runs at virtually silent noise levels.
-Its Bio-Fresh drawers keep food slightly above 32 degrees Fahrenheit to make food last longer.
+- Liebherr MRB3000: This model comes with 15 cubic feet of capacity and runs at virtually silent noise levels.
+Its Bio-Fresh drawers keep food slightly above 32 degrees F. so it lasts longer.
 Buy it now on Amazon.

-- GE GPE16DTH — This GE model consumes approximately 344 kWh a year and has a 15.5 cubic foot capacity with a top freezer.
+- GE GPE16DTH: This GE model consumes approximately 344 kWh/yr with a 15-1/2 cubic foot capacity and a top freezer.
 Buy it now at The Home Depot

-- Midea WHD663FWESS — This Midea refrigerator has 18 cubic feet of storage, 13.9 of which is dedicated to the refrigerator portion.
-The glass shelves slide with ease and there's a frost-free design.
-Buy it now at Appliances Connection
+- Midea WHD663FWESS: This frost-free Midea has 18 cubic feet of storage, almost 14 in the refrigerator.
+The glass shelves slide with ease.
+Buy it at Appliances Connection